camelpunch/cu/README.md

 Create a bucket that the IAM user can access and use it in your cu.yml

-Cu will try to create cu-pushes and cu-builds SQS queues.
+Cu will try to create your configured push and build queues.

 ## Usage instructions for trying Cu locally